-We started our swimming sessions as of the 6th March 2017 and these will continue to be on a Monday morning so can we please ensure swimming wear comes in for this.
+We started our swimming sessions as of the 6th March 2017 and these have now come to an end after 10 enjoyable sessions.

 Early morning work begins at 08:30 each day and is mainly spent working on SPaG or calculation work.
 Some children might be given specific work if there is a particular requirement or to go over a previous days work.
 I therefore feel it is beneficial if you are able to get the children here by this time.